Box spread

 Profit diagram of a box spread.
 It is a combination of positions with a riskless payoff.

 In options trading, a box spread is a combination of positions that has a certain (i.e., riskless) payoff, considered to be simply "delta neutral interest rate position".
 For example, a bull spread constructed from calls (e.g., long a 50 call, short a 60 call) combined with a bear spread constructed from puts (e.g., long a 60 put, short a 50 put) has a constant payoff of the difference in exercise prices (e.g. 10) assuming that the underlying stock does not go ex-dividend before the expiration of the options.
 If the underlying asset has a dividend of X, then the settled value of the box will be 10 + x.
 Under the no-arbitrage assumption, the net premium paid out to acquire this position should be equal to the present value of the payoff.

 Box spreads' name derives from the fact that the prices for the underlying options form a rectangular box in two columns of a quotation.
 An alternate name is "alligator spread," derived from the large number of trades required to open and close them "eating" one's profit via commission fees.

-Box spreads are usually only opened with European options, whose exercise is not allowed until the option's expiration.
+Box spreads are usually only opened with European-style options, whose exercise is not allowed until the option's expiration.
 Most other styles of options, such as American, are less suitable, because they may expose traders to unwanted risk if one or more "legs" of a spread are exercised prematurely.